HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 For if we sin wilfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.
 (Hebrews 10:29,26-27)

 As we shall learn further ahead, Heaven has plenty of room for correctional regimes for those who need it.
 And in this life too, God’s blessings and favor in our lives depend a great deal on our obedience to what He expects of us.
 So, yes, we can still do what we want and not let God play His role in our lives.
 But to play the game of life that way, is not playing it very smart.
+Better to do as some who lived the life of faith,“not accepting deliverance, that they might obtain a better resurrection.”
+(Hebrews 11:35)

 When a person comes to Christ, a new bond of trust is forged.
 “No longer do I call you servants… but I have called you friends.”
 (John 15:15) Love without trust is not real love.
 Because “God so loved the world,” because He showed so much love by appearing in human form and sacrificing Himself for our sakes, we have every reason to trust Him.
 (John 3:16) That bond of trust, from God’s side, is undergirded by His guarantee of entrance into the Kingdom.